I sometimes hear about the “Children’s Home” on the news, but what kind of place is it?

 ８）Difficulty of custody because of children’s problem

 Q: Outline of investigation of children entering the children’s Training Facility (February 1st, 2018) The children’s Family Bureau of the MHLW, The Department of Disabilities and Health on welfare, Social Assistance Bureau, MHLW

-62.1% of children come from home, 22.3％ of children from Nursery, 3.9％ of children form other children’s home,2.3％ of children from foster home.
+62.1% of the children come from their homes, 22.3％ of the children come from Nursery Schools, 3.9％ of the children come form other Children’s Homes, and 2.3％ of the children come from foster homes.

 I am one of that case.
-I am happy if you understand children at the facilities have some different reasons to live there.
+I hope you understand the children at the Children’s Homes have different reasons to live there.

 Do children keep in touch with their parents?